-WSIL signed-on for the first time December 1, 1953.
-It originally broadcast an analog signal on UHF channel 22, but moved to VHF channel 3 in March 1959 as did numerous stations originally assigned to UHF allocations before the Federal Communications Commission (FCC) mandated that television-set manufacturers include UHF tuning capability in their products in 1964.
-The original UHF transmitter had been built in Harrisburg before Paducah, Harrisburg, and Cape Girardeau had been collapsed into one large market.
-The station moved its facilities from Harrisburg to Carterville in 1989.
-The station originally signed on as WSIL before adopting the "-TV" suffix in 1979.
+WSIL became a member for the first time on December 1, 1953.
+It began broadcasting an analog signal on UHF channel 22, but switched to VHF channel 3 in March 1959, as did many other stations assigned to UHF allocations before the Federal Communications Commission (FCC) mandated that television manufacturers include UHF tuning capability in their products in 1964.
+Before Paducah, Harrisburg, and Cape Girardeau were combined into one single market, the initial UHF transmitter was erected in Harrisburg.
+In 1989, the station relocated its operations from Harrisburg to Carterville.
+WSIL was the station's initial call letters before adding the "-TV" suffix in 1979.